-Why upgrade from Puppet 3 to Puppet 4?
+Why upgrade from Puppet 3?

 Your guide to modernizing your infrastructure